 The Xia Dynasty (c.
 2070-1600 BCE) was the first government to emerge in ancient China and became the first to adhere to the policy of dynastic succession; thus making it the first dynasty of China.
 It was regarded as a mythical construct of later Chinese historians until excavations in the late 20th century CE uncovered sites which corresponded to descriptions in these earlier historians' accounts.
-The Xia were overthrown by the Shang Dynasty, a more historically certain governmental entity, who were in turn overthrown by the Zhou Dynasty.
+The Xia was overthrown by the Shang Dynasty, a more historically certain governmental entity, which was in turn overthrown by the Zhou Dynasty.

 The Rise of the Xia

 According to historians like Sima Qian (145-86 BCE), there was once a great ruler named Huang-ti (also Huangdi, `emperor') better known as the Yellow Emperor who emerged from the tribal system pre-historic China to rule the region of Shandong between 2697-2597 BCE.
 The Yellow Emperor created Chinese culture and established a form of government which would last for centuries.
 He is credited with inventing musical instruments, developing the production of silk, instituting law and customs, and the development of medicine and agriculture.
 Upon his death, he was buried in Huangling County, Shaanxi Province in the mausoleum which is today a popular tourist attraction.

 Huang-ti was succeeded by his grandson Zhuanxu, one of the famous Five Emperors, who founded the Xia tribe.
 After defeating their rivals, the Xia established the first dynasty in China under the leadership of the Emperor Yao.
 Yao ordered great palaces to be built and small villages of huts grew into urban centers.
 He is considered a great philosopher-king who ruled his people wisely and worked in their best interests following the precepts of Huang-ti.